-We have incurred losses and negative cash flows from operations resulting in an accumulated deficit at June 30, 2018 of \$226.8 million.
+We have incurred losses and negative cash flows from operations resulting in an accumulated deficit at September 30, 2018 of \$216.0 million.
 We anticipate that we will continue to incur net losses for the next several years.
-Through June 30, 2018, we have funded our consolidated operations primarily through funds from the sale of equity securities, commercial bank debt, payments from collaboration activities, and, to a limited extent, revenue from product sales and grants.
-As of June 30, 2018, we had cash and cash equivalents \$8.8 million.
+Through September 30, 2018, we have funded our consolidated operations primarily through funds from the sale of equity securities, commercial bank debt, payments from collaboration activities, and, to a limited extent, revenue from product sales and grants.
+As of September 30, 2018, we had cash and cash equivalents \$5.2 million.

-We believe that our existing cash and cash equivalents will be sufficient to fund our projected cash needs into the fourth quarter 2018.
-However, we will require additional capital to complete the filing of a biologics license application with the FDA and commercialize NeoCart, if approved, and for the future development of our existing product candidates.
+We believe that our existing cash and cash equivalents will be sufficient to fund our projected cash needs into the middle of 2019.
+However, we will require additional capital to sustain operations through FDA approval of NeoCart, if at all, and to commercialize NeoCart, if approved.
 To meet our capital needs, we intend to raise additional capital through debt or equity financings, or other strategic transactions.
 However, there can be no assurances that we will be able to complete any such transaction on acceptable terms or otherwise.
 The failure to obtain sufficient funds on commercially acceptable terms when needed could have a material adverse effect on our business, results of operations and financial condition.
 Accordingly, these factors, among others, raise substantial doubt about our ability to continue as a going concern.